hudsonbay/job_processor/README.md

 # run a job like this
 GenServer.start(Jobber.Job, work: fn -> Process.sleep(5_000); {:ok, []} end)

-# run a job that fails (it assumes you will only have 3 automatic retries)
+# run a job that fails (it assumes we will only have 3 automatic retries)
 GenServer.start(Jobber.Job, work: fn -> Process.sleep(5_000); :error end)
 ```